themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 - **Thesaurus-based substitution**
 In this technique, we take a random word from the sentence and replace it with its synonym using a Thesaurus.
 For example, we could use the [WordNet](https://wordnet.princeton.edu/) database for English to look up the synonyms and then perform the replacement.
 It is a manually curated database with relations between words.
 ![](/images/nlp-aug-wordnet.png){.img-center}
 [Zhang et al.](https://arxiv.org/abs/1509.01626) used this technique in their 2015 paper "Character-level Convolutional Networks for Text Classification".
 [Mueller et al.](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12195/12023) used a similar strategy to generate additional 10K training examples for their sentence similarity model.
+This technique was also used by [Wei et al.](https://arxiv.org/abs/1901.11196) as one of the techniques in their pool of four random augmentations in the "Easy Data Augmentation" paper.
 <br>
 For implementation, NLTK provides a programmatic [access](https://www.nltk.org/howto/wordnet.html) to WordNet.
 You can also use the [TextBlob API](https://textblob.readthedocs.io/en/dev/quickstart.html#wordnet-integration).
 Additionally, there is a database called [PPDB](http://paraphrase.org/#/download) containing millions of paraphrases that you can download and use programmatically.